-- New sewing machinists usually earn $18 an hour.
+- New sewing machinists usually earn minimum wage.

-- Sewing machinists with two to five years of experience usually earn $18 to $20 an hour.
+- Sewing machinists with two to five years of experience usually earn about $20 an hour.

 - Sewing machinists with more than five years' experience, and sample machinists (those who mock up designs to show designers and clients) can earn up to $25 an hour.

 Some sewing machinists are also paid performance bonuses.